lemiffe/lemiffe.com/_posts/2016-08-21-a-few-things-i-noticed-while-visiting-iceland.markdown

 -   They have an app called "[incest blocker](http://www.wired.co.uk/article/iceland-incest-app)", apparently it is (and was even more so the previous century) a big problem, as a nation with a population of only 300K+.
 One of my tour guides mentioned this, and how it saved her from a potential disaster, quite hilarious.
 -   No Uber?
 Come on!
 -   **Last, but most important**: They accept credit/debit cards **everywhere**, even American Express!
     -   Even on taxis and corner shops
     -   Even at low-budget eateries
     -   The default seems to be to pay by card; at most bars they would already have the device ready for me to pay before I could even take my bills out
     -   They all use the same system, which leads me to believe this is an initiative by the government to facilitate tourism
     -   Belgium...
 I'm looking at you!

-Hopefully this post was useful if you are planning an upcoming trip.
+Hopefully this post was useful if you are planning an upcoming trip!